SantiagoYanezFerreiro/Top_Developer_Resources/README.md

 My biggest hope is that Smart Investments will give valuable information to every person interested in digital investments.
 This is an educational project only.

-## Customers goals:
+## User Stories

-New Users would like to:

-Discover New High Quality Learning Resources
-Search Learning Resources catalog.
-Able to access all Resources data.
+General User Goals

+-Users expect the site to have a clear purpose so that they can understand what it is intended for upon entering.

+-Users want to easily navigate the site and find the desired content quickly and easily.

+-Users expect the site to be responsive across all devices.

+-Users want to have the option to contact the site owner to have their questions/requests answered.

+Sign in/Signup Module.

-Register easily and login immediately after registration.
+-Register easily and being able to login immediately after registration.

-Returning user want to:

-Login and view details on their account.
+-View/Edit personal details on their profile after having logged in.

-Add a new assets to the database.
+User Action Module

+- Discover New High Quality Learning Resources

+- Being able to do searches based on user criteria to find suited resources.

+- User’s ability to review learning resources from the site with info about each of them

+Crud Operation Module

+- Users should be able to add new resources to the to the site.

-Edit learning ressources in the database.
+- Users should be able to edit their added learning resources in the site.

-Delete them.
+- Users should be able to Delete them.

-Get a confirmation message on every action.
+- Users should be get a confirmation message on every action (Triggering email on action performed).

 ## Design